 Nobody wants to see their dog in a fight with another dog.
 Nobody wants to see their dog or someone else’s dog become injured and certainly nobody wants to be the cause of being blamed by a distraught human or suffering the consequences of what has become far too prevalent in today’s unforgiving society – a potential lawsuit.

 What’s the Answer?

-Compared to dogs, us humans don’t move very quickly, which means that it’s doubly important to always keep your dog close enough to you so that you know what’s going on, can quickly correct any unwanted behavior and can react in time to take care of any situation that may come flying toward you.
+Compared to dogs, we humans don’t move very quickly, which means that it’s doubly important to always keep your dog close enough to you so that you know what’s going on, can quickly correct any unwanted behavior, and can react in time to take care of any situation that may come flying toward you.

 – Asia – Dog Whispering for 40+ years